Development of hTERT-Immortalized Neonatal Melanocytes for Toxicity Studies and Melanogenesis Regulation

 Diana Douglas, BS

-Diana Douglas is a Senior Biologist at ATCC.
-For the last four years, she has focused her research on the development of advanced biological models via CRISPR/Cas9 gene-editing technology.
+Diana Douglas is a Lead Biologist at ATCC.
+For the last nine years, she has focused her research on the development of advanced biological models including the use of CRISPR/Cas9 gene-editing technology.
 Previously, Ms. Douglas worked at the Baker Institute for Animal Health at Cornell University and the Dalton Cardiovascular Research Center at the University of Missouri, where her research focused on the mechanisms of necrotic cell death in heart disease.
 Ms. Douglas attended Truman State University where she obtained a Bachelor of Science in Biology.

 Steven Budd, MS, MBA